Saturday, July 21, 2012

 1969: The Spencer Davis Group broke up.

-1969: Crosby, Stills & Nash had released their first single, "Marrakesh Express", on Monday, July 14.
-Today, it debuted on the chart.
+1969: "Marrakesh Express" by Crosby, Stills & Nash debuted on the chart.

 1973: Clarence White, guitarist of the Byrds, was laid to rest.
 White had been killed by a drunk driver at the age of 29.